 Processing the things of life and molding them differently comes not from the ordinary of us; the artist is extra-ordinary, an alien amongst the natives.™

-The Ioema Collection holds over 300 original artist drawings, sculptures, paintings, and odd combinations.
-Each of the works was submitted by the artist through innercityartist.com or later outsiderart.info.
-If I liked their work or thought my visitors would, I agreed to exhibit their art on the website in exchange for an original.
-That’s it.
-No money, no promises but exposure and no other rules.
+The International Outsider Exhibition of Modern Art (Ioema) Collection holds over 300 original artist drawings, sculptures, paintings, and odd combinations.
+Each of the works was submitted by the artist at outsiderart.info (originally innercityartist.com) .
+If I liked their work or thought my visitors would, I emailed them back and agreed to show their work online in exchange for an original.
 From 1999 through early 2019, art from around the world showed up on my front porch and entered the collection.
 Almost all of the artists had a personal story to tell through their work.
-A few, like Mikey Welsh, William Thomas Thompson, Michael Hoffee and others became good friends while some I spoke with on the phone, learning more than color and line.
+A few, like Mikey Welsh, William Thomas Thompson, Michael Hoffee, Khara Oxier and others became good friends while some I spoke with on the phone, learning more than color and line.
 I met Thompson (who sat on my back porch for hours after returning from the American Visionary Art Museum), Norbert Kox and George Heslet jr. Mostly though, artists and I just traded emails.
 Our artists use art to express unburst joy, deep unending sorrow, years of abuse and the ecstasy of survival.
 Some survived because of art.
 Most are self taught, outsiders.
 Some have died (Welsh, Kox, Teague, Cholla, Heslet).
 Others quit making art.
 Most are still at it, creating new works.